CORPORATE SOCIAL RESPONSIBILITY POLICY

 1.1 Section 135 of the Companies Act 2013, dealing with Corporate Social Responsibility, has become operational from 1st April 2014.
 The Section has prescribed that the Corporate Social Responsibility Committee (CSR Committee) has to formulate and recommend to the Board a Corporate Social Responsibility Policy.

-1.2 Based on the recommendation of CSR Committee, a Corporate Social Responsibility Policy (CSR Policy) has been formulated with a view to provide the scope for the CSR Committee to deal with the matters which are prescribed under the Companies Act 2013.
+1.2 Based on the recommendation of CSR Committee, a Corporate Social Responsibility Policy (CSR Policy) has been formulated with a view to provide the scope for the CSR Committee to deal with the matters which are prescribed under the Companies Act 2013 (the Act).

 1.3 The CSR Policy will be placed on the Company’s website at www.sakthisugars.com.